-Contacted the media taking responsibility for several murders and sent a poem about woman he waited to kill, but she didn't come home.
+Contacted the media to take responsibility for several murders and sent a poem about woman he waited to kill, but she didn't come home.

-February 2005 - Is arrested on eight counts of first degree-murder and two other homicide charges.
+Was arrested in 2005 on eight counts of first degree-murder and two other homicide charges.

-July 2005 - Changes his plea from not guilty and waives his right to a jury trial and pleads guilty to all 10 counts of murder.
+Changed his plea from not guilty to guilty and waived his right to a jury trial.

-Angel Maturino Resendez, aka Rafael Resendez Ramirez, aka the Railway Killer or Boxcar Killer
+Angel Maturino Resendiz, aka Rafael Resendiz Ramirez, aka the Railway Killer or Boxcar Killer

-Committed at least nine murders in Texas, Illinois, and Kentucky between 1997 and 1999.
-Some reports indicate he confessed to 11 murders.
+Committed at least nine murders in Texas, Illinois and Kentucky between 1997 and 1999.

 Robbed and killed his victims by railroad tracks, then would hop rail cars to escape.